PravinGorlewar/LendingClubData_EDA/README.md

 ## Technologies Used
-- library - version 1.0
+- library - PANDAS
-- library - version 2.0
+- library - MATPLOTLIB
-- library - version 3.0
+- library - SEABORN

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was done in collaboration between Arijit Sengupta and Pravin Gorlewar
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on [EDA](https://www.upgrad.com).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [sengupta-arijit-rij@githubusername] - feel free to contact me!

 <!-- Optional -->